-Waiting Period: This is relatively common, however, there is no need to move forward with a plan that makes you wait for full death benefit unless you have additional pre-existing health concerns.
+Waiting Period: This is most common, however, there is no need to move forward with a plan that makes you wait for full death benefit unless you have additional pre-existing health concerns.
 Policies that have a waiting period are going to be more expensive than plans that provide immediate protection.

 How Your Neuropathy Affects Coverage/ How They Ask